 The Bike Collective is a subgroup of Green Horizons dedicated to encouraging and enabling students to bike, rather than drive.
 With the help of the local organizations, Free Ride and Bike Pittsburgh, the collective guides students through the ins and outs of bicycle commuting.

-Bike Works will have its own webpage soon with upcoming events and information, but for now please contact Bike Works assistant Lyndy Palmer at LPalmer@chatham.edu for any questions you may have.
+Please contact Bike Works assistant Liz Sawyer at email@example.com for any questions you may have.

 Pittsburgh Student Environmental Coalition (PSEC)Although not strictly a Chatham organization, the Pittsburgh Student Environmental Coalition (PSEC) is a newly formed youth collective working to promote positive environmental change in Pittsburgh and beyond.
 PSEC is a cohesive organization as well as a support system for its member environmental organizations. or more information, visit http://groups.google.com/group/PittsburghSEC or http://www.doiop.com/PSEC.
 Current member and partner organizations include: